-At least one month before the desired dissertation defense date, the Ph.D. candidate must contact the Chemistry receptionist to reserve the meeting room for the dissertation defense and to provide an electronic copy of both the title page and the approved abstract of the dissertation for publication in the University Times and posting within chemistry buildings.
+At least one month before the desired dissertation defense date, the Ph.D. candidate must contact the Chemistry Facilities Coordinator to reserve the meeting room for the dissertation defense.
+The Facilities coordinator will notify the Graduate Program Administrator and they will request that you submit your defense information using the form: https://pitt.wufoo.com/forms/defense-information/.
+The Graduate Program Administrator will use the information that you provide to create the publication in the University Times and the postings within the chemistry buildings.